LTUC/amman-dotnet-401d2/Labs/Day02/Readme.md

 	- What did you struggle with?
 Why?
 How did you solve?
 	- What did you learn during this assignment?
     - What code changes did you make?
 Why?
+    - What resources did you utilize for this assingment?

+## Rubric
+- 3pts: Application runs without any errors
+- 2pts: Try/Catch/Finally implementation
+- 2pts: Input validation
+- 2pt: Throw and custom error message
+- 1pt: Readme included with answers to questions